 How Annuities Can Help Retirees Protect Against Inflation

-By: Wade Pfau, Education Fellow, Alliance for Lifetime Income – Retirement Income Institute
+By: Wade Pfau, Research Fellow, Alliance for Lifetime Income – Retirement Income Institute

 After a decades-long streak of low interest rates, there’s been an uptick in inflation.
 In April, the consumer-price index jumped 4.2% in April from a year earlier—the highest 12-month level since the summer of 2008—up from 2.6% for the year ended in March.
 The index measures what consumers pay for goods and services, including clothes, groceries, restaurant meals, recreational activities and vehicles, but not energy, food and other volatile categories.

 Though still considered low compared to historical averages, the emerging inflation numbers represent an increase from recent years when two percent represented a more reasonable long-term estimate.

 Many are worried that continued government spending and budget deficits are creating a stronger inflationary environment for the coming years.
 For retirees who are living on their savings, that’s a significant concern because higher inflation increases the risk that retirement costs will outpace the growth of their assets.
 Retirees need a way to manage inflation risk to maintain their standard-of-living in the face of rising prices.

 While it is possible to build in cost-of-living adjustments to annuity payments, or to invest for growth in deferred annuities, annuities cannot generally be expected to provide a growth in protected lifetime payments that will keep pace with higher-than-expected price increases.
 However, since a retirement income plan combines different tools which can be useful for managing different risks, annuities can serve as a financial foundation by providing protected lifetime income — allowing the balance of a client’s overall portfolio to be invested in other assets that offer greater long-term growth potential to help protect against inflation.